 When I was planning my trip to South Africa, and I was scrolling through the travel forums, one question pooped out rather frequently: Chobe or Kruger?
-Some raised concerns about the overall game viewing experience, quality of facilities and tours, accessibility, etc. While I have already introduced Kruger (Check out: Something about… Kruger), I also visited Chobe when I was in Victoria Falls.
+Some raised concerns about the overall game viewing experience, quality of facilities and tours, accessibility, etc. While I have already introduced Kruger, I also visited Chobe when I was in Victoria Falls.
 This time, I am going to share my experience in Chobe and there are some differences between the two national parks.

 How to get there?

 Kasane is a small town close to Africa’s “Four Corners”, where four African countries meet: Botswana, Namibia, Zambia, and Zimbabwe.
-Kasane is merely an hour away to the Victoria Falls, making it the most visited section of Chobe due to its proximity to the Falls.
-Tour operators usually include connecting transportation from Livingstone, Zambia or Victoria Falls, Zimbabwe.
+Kasane is merely an hour away from Victoria Falls, making it the most visited section of Chobe.
+Tour operators usually include connecting transportation from Livingstone, Zambia, or Victoria Falls, Zimbabwe.

 Safari tours that kick off from Kasane usually cover the area of Chobe Flood Plains.
-There are some lodges in the area, but Chobe Game Lodge is the only permanent accommodation located with the park itself.
-Another unique way to game viewing in Chobe is staying aboard one of the houseboats that ply the Zambezi and Chobe rivers, and witness the wildlife action along the riverbanks at different times of the day.
+There are some lodges in the area, but Chobe Game Lodge is the only permanent accommodation located within the park itself.
+Another unique way to game viewing in Chobe is staying aboard one of the houseboats that sail down the Zambezi and Chobe rivers, and witnessing the wildlife action along the riverbanks at different times of the day.
 Although we didn’t go deep into the center of the national park, we had quite an amazing experience and saw a diverse range of wildlife on the edge of the Chobe River, bothering four African countries: Zambia, Zimbabwe, Namibia, and Botswana.

 Many visitors may need a UniVisa (or Kaza Visa) to enter Zambia and Zimbabwe, the visa should cover a day trip to Botswana for exiting and re-entering the country the same day.
 For more info about the visa, check out: The 101 Travel Guide of What You Need to Know about Victoria Falls.

 When to go?